chu-js/mailchimp-signup-page/README.md

-Before running programme, add Audience ID and API key from Mailchimp in app.js.
+Before running programme, update MAILCHIMP_SERVER, AUDIENCE_ID and API_KEY from Mailchimp in app.js.

-To run the programme, use `nodemon app.js`.
+To run the programme, use `node app.js`.

 Created with Bootstrap & node.js.